 Israeli leadership is shocked by the combination of the massive damage to Israel and the ongoing nuclear threat and decides that this is the existential moment that demands a nuclear response.
-The Israeli prime minister speaks with the American president again, explaining that Israel lacks the precise intelligence to use conventional firepower to eliminate the target set and that the United States must now attack Iran.
-The American president demurs, offering additional American “assistance” but making it clear that Israeli military strikes against Iran must end now lest it lead to a nuclear exchange between Iran and Israel.
+The Israeli prime minister declares these attacks are putting the state’s existence at risk, having killed more than 4,500 innocent Israeli citizens, which is more than three times the number killed in the 2023 Hamas attacks from Gaza.
+Israel is also shocked by Iran’s unprecedented willingness to directly attack Israel and the survival of its nuclear facilities.
+The Israeli prime minister speaks with the American president again, explains that the Israeli attack using U.S. hypersonic missiles failed to eliminate the target set, and asks that the United States join Israel in attacking Iran without nuclear weapons.
+The American president demurs, offering additional American “assistance” but making it clear that Israeli military strikes against Iran must end now lest they lead to a nuclear exchange between Iran and Israel.
 The Israeli prime minister explains that if that is the case, Israel will have to take whatever action it deems necessary.
-On the Israeli prime minister’s return, he calls for the views of the foreign and defense ministers as well as the head of the Mossad.
-He tasks them to determine how and where a nuclear weapon be used and of what yield (ideas include but are not limited to a demonstration EMP shot over Syria and/or Iran, targeting Iran’s energy infrastructure, destruction of nuclear integration locations as best is known, or others including civilian and infrastructure targets).